alex2276564/PermGuard/README.md

 6. **Port Exploitation / BungeeCord Hacks:** By revoking admin permissions on entry, PermGuard minimizes the potential for attackers to exploit server ports or use BungeeCord-related hacks to gain elevated privileges.
 7. **AuthMe Bypass:** Even if an attacker finds a way to bypass AuthMe authentication, they won't gain immediate access to admin permissions as PermGuard will revoke them upon entry.
 8. **Zero-Day Exploits:** Provides a safety net against zero-day exploits by ensuring that even if a vulnerability is exploited, the attacker will not have sustained access to admin permissions.
-9. **Shutdown Protection:** Ensures that if the plugin is disabled, the server shuts down to prevent any security gaps from being exploited.
+9. **Shutdown Protection:** Ensures that if the plugin is disabled , the server shuts down to prevent any security gaps from being exploited.

 ### Compliance with Security Standards:

 - **Least Privilege Principle (ISO/IEC 15408):** Ensures that users have only the minimum permissions necessary to perform their tasks, reducing the risk of privilege abuse.
 - **Audit Logging (ISO/IEC 27001):** Provides detailed logs of all permission-related activities, facilitating compliance audits and forensic analysis.
 - **ISO/IEC 27001 Compliance:** PermGuard helps servers adhere to information security management best practices by enforcing strict permission controls and audit logging.
-- **PCI DSS Compliance:** By limiting and logging access to sensitive data and functions, PermGuard aids in compliance with the Payment Card Industry Data Security Standard.
-(PermGuard helps ensure that only authorized personnel can access sensitive data and functions, which is a key requirement for PCI DSS.)
-- **GDPR Compliance:** Helps protect personal data by ensuring that only authorized personnel can access sensitive information.
 - **CIS Controls:** Aligns with the Center for Internet Security (CIS) Controls for effective cyber defense by implementing strong access control measures.
 - **Secure Access Control:** By requiring manual permission restoration via the console, PermGuard ensures that only authorized personnel can grant elevated privileges.

-### Enhanced Server Security Posture:

-- **Proactive Defense:** PermGuard acts as a proactive defense mechanism, reducing the attack surface and limiting the impact of potential breaches.
-- **Comprehensive Protection:** Combines permission revocation, logging, and customizable messages to provide comprehensive protection against a wide range of threats.
-- **Unparalleled Account Security:** With PermGuard, it becomes significantly harder for attackers to compromise admin accounts and abuse their privileges, providing unparalleled security for your server.
-- **Defense in Depth:** Implements multiple layers of security controls to protect against various attack vectors, ensuring that even if one layer is bypassed, others remain in place.
-- **Minimized Insider Threats:** By enforcing strict permission controls and audit logging, PermGuard minimizes the risk of malicious actions by insiders.
-(PermGuard ensures that users have only the minimum permissions necessary and logs all permission-related activities, helping to detect and respond to suspicious behavior by insiders.)

 ## 📥 Installation